JiaPeng89/LeetCode/README.md

 ## README

-my LeetCode Problemset Solution and notes,in case for better learning
+my LeetCode Problemset Solution and notes, so that I could review them conveniently from time to time